We think this TV show stands out for:

 Is it any good?

-Airing for six seasons on CBS from 1990-1995, this Emmy-nominated series also picked up a pair of Peabody Awards for television excellence in its portrayal of small-town diversity -- and it did so in such a way that its quietly quirky tone remains unique to this day.
+This Emmy-nominated series picked up a pair of Peabody Awards for television excellence in its portrayal of small-town diversity.
+Airing for six seasons on CBS from 1990-1995, it did so in such a way that its quietly quirky tone remains unique to this day.
 As the town's resident radio philosopher, Corbett's character in particular provides a calming and poetic narrative that ties all the elements together and usually gives the viewer something to think about.

 Although much of Northern Exposure's appeal lies in its varied cast of supporting characters, Morrow and Turner have a magic of their own, putting a fresh twist on the classic Sam-and-Diane tension that worked so well on Cheers.
 Turner also offers a refreshing take on the concept of a female protagonist, redefining in her own way what it means to be a woman on TV.

-Families can talk about the diversity of characters seen on this show and compare it to other series currently on television.
+Families can talk about the diversity of characters seen on Northern Exposure and compare it to other series currently on television.
 How common is it to see Native American characters on TV, for example, and how are they usually portrayed?
 Does this series reinforce or refute negative stereotypes?

 How can you tell this series is supposed to be a comedy?
 In terms of style and tone, how does it differ from other TV comedies on the air?